-- 6.10 The Council recognises that requiring developers to allow part of their site to be used for non-market housing will result in a cost.
-In order to offset these costs, developers will be expected to take the requirement into account in negotiating realistic land values with site owners. - 6.11 Negotiations will be carried out on the assumption that the development site has been acquired at a price, which reflects all the known development costs, and only costs, which are proven to be unforeseeable at the time of site acquisition, will be taken into account for the purpose of negotiation and any subsequent lowering of targets or alteration to house types and size and tenure. - 6.12 Known site requirements and development constraints will include (not exclusively) costs of site demolition, preparation, retaining walls, piling, infrastructure provision and/ or diversion, highways works, servicing, flood mitigation measures, archaeological remediation, and decontamination (unless costs are so high as to make site development totally unviable with the provision of local needs affordable housing).
+- 6.11 The Council recognises that requiring developers to allow part of their site to be used for non-market housing will result in a cost.
+In order to offset these costs, developers will be expected to take the requirement into account in negotiating realistic land values with site owners. - 6.12 Negotiations will be carried out on the assumption that the development site has been acquired at a price that reflects all the known development costs, and only those costs that are proven to be unforeseeable at the time of site acquisition, will be taken into account for the purpose of negotiation (and any subsequent lowering of targets or alteration to house types and size and tenure). - 6.13 Known site requirements and development constraints will include (not exclusively) costs of site demolition, preparation, retaining walls, piling, infrastructure provision and/ or diversion, highways works, servicing, flood mitigation measures, archaeological remediation, and decontamination (unless costs are so high as to make site development totally unviable with the provision of local needs Affordable Housing).